-We run daily Dive charters to the HMAS Swan, Busselton Jetty and local Reefs.
+Here at Cape Dive we run daily scuba diving adventures to the former HMAS Swan Wreck, the iconic Busselton Jetty and local Reefs.

-Our half-day double dive trips depart at daily at 9:00am from our the Pro Fisherman Boat ramp at Quindallup, opposite McDermott Street.
-We recommend that you check in at least 45 minutes before departure.
-There we'll set up our gear load it onto our ute then head off to the beach.
+We depart daily at 9:00am from the Pro Fisherman Boat ramp at Quindalup, opposite McDermott Street.
+We recommend that you check in at least 1 hour before departure.
+There we will meet you with the scuba gear you ordered with your booking.